 To reduce your plastic, you should create some new habits.

 Often, 99% of the stuff in your supermarket will be wrapped in plastic, or they will be stored in plastic containers and bags.

-As you can always find some alternative options – such as things in glass jars, paper, or aluminum cans, most of the things will still come in plastic.
+Usually, you can always find some plastic-free options – such as things in glass jars, paper, or aluminum cans, most of the things will still come in plastic.

 If you have a choice, always pick glass and metal, since they are 100% recyclable.

-1) Find a farmer’s markets around your city
+1) Find a farmer’s market around your city

 - They are one of the best things you can do since you will also support your local farmers and you will buy locally grown veggies and fruits.

 - You can always bring with your reusable bags so you can avoid plastic.
 They might have nuts and legumes, too, so be sure to bring some jars!